Tanman1712/startup/README.md

 # Implementing js
 There's lots to implement: shifting cards, scoreboard update, popups, and login to name a few.
+I also need to implement the next button.
+I'm going to store which question they left off on in localStorage and use that to help refresh the page when next is clicked.
+Possible improvements: make thats me button turn into smiley face when chosen.

 # Midterm Notes
 For loading google fonts, I can use @import url('https://fonts.googleapis.com/css?family=Quicksand');